IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 #### Multiple Selection

 To enable multiple row selection in the [`@@igSelector`]({environment:angularApiUrl}/classes/@@igTypeDoc.html) just set the [`rowSelection`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#rowSelection) property to `multiple`.
 This will enable a row selector field on each row and in the @@igComponent header.
 The row selector allows users to select multiple rows, with the selection persisting through scrolling, paging, and data operations, such as sorting and filtering.
-The row also can be selected when you click over a cell or by pressing the *space* key when a cell is focused.
-If you have selected one row and have clicked over another row while holding the *shift* key, this will select the whole range of rows.
-In this selection mode, when you click over a single row, the previous selected rows will be deselected.
-If you *click* and hold the *ctrl* key, the row will be selected and the previous selection will be preserved.
+The row also can be selected by clicking on a cell or by pressing the *space* key when a cell is focused.
+If you have selected one row and click on another while holding the *shift* key, this will select the whole range of rows.
+In this selection mode, when you click on a single row, the previous selected rows will be deselected.
+If you *click* while holding the *ctrl* key, the row will be toggled and the previous selection will be preserved.

 @@if (igxName === 'IgxGrid') {
 ```html